Information for Students

 - Collaboration with the MCDD to conduct a statewide needs assessment by collecting quantitative and qualitative data from diverse stakeholders, conducting initial analysis of needs assessment data, and providing interpretations and initial reports based on needs assessment data.

-A new internship is available starting in 2017 with the Sheppard Pratt - Lieber Research Institute (SPL).
+A new internship was available in 2017 at the Sheppard Pratt - Lieber Research Institute (SPL).
 SPL is a joint-venture between the Lieber Institute for Brain Development at Johns Hopkins University and the Sheppard Pratt Health System.
 The internship is with the SPL's Adult Autism Registry.
 Description: There is an urgent need to better understand the factors that determine functional and clinical outcomes in patients with Autism Spectrum Disorder (ASD) as they transition to adulthood.
 Which of these patients will do well and be able to live independent lives?
 Who will need ongoing support and treatment?
 Who will develop a psychotic disorder or catatonia?
 Who will suffer from anxiety, problems with mood or self-injurious behavior?
 And who will most benefit from medications or other treatments?
 To generate more knowledge about adult patients with a diagnosis of ASD that may help us answer some of these questions, SPL is establishing a point-of-care patient registry with a goal to enroll 100 subjects and their family members.
 The project utilizes retrospective, cross-sectional and longitudinal data and includes the establishment of a biorepository for genetic and other molecular analysis.
 The research takes place within the clinics of Sheppard Pratt's Neuropsychiatry program, a large outpatient center located at the Sheppard Pratt Hospital Campus in Towson, Maryland.
 The Neuropsychiatry program serves over 2000 patients, including more than 700 adult patients with neurodevelopmental disorders, including ASD.

 SPL invites interested students to participate in internships that allow them to join a multidisciplinary research team that includes clinicians, geneticists, neuroscientists and data scientists.
 Interns will have the opportunity to learn about the current state of research on adult patients with autism while observing clinical work and administration of cognitive and behavioral assessments.
 As part of the internship students will assist the research team with conducting data quality control and analysis, as well as complete a small data analysis project by themselves.
 Students will learn how to manage and use data within a state of the art data warehouse environment that includes a REDCap Server and R Shiny for data visualization.
 Familiarity with statistical methods and the R programming language are required.
 Questions about this internship may be addressed to Dr. Robert Schloesser.